Clastify logo

 Overall conclusionAll evidence agreesC=O present, no O–H, Mr 58, one 6H NMR environmentPropanone, CH₃COCH₃

-A good final answer gives more than a structure.
-It gives the reasons for choosing it: “The molecular ion gives this molecular mass; IR shows a carbonyl but no broad O–H; NMR has these environments with this integration and splitting; therefore this isomer fits and the alternatives do not.”
-That is where structural analysis becomes chemistry, not just pattern matching.
+A good final answer is more than a structure.
+It gives the reasons: “The molecular ion gives this molecular mass; IR shows a carbonyl but no broad O–H; NMR has these environments with this integration and splitting; therefore this isomer fits and the alternatives do not.”
+At that point, structural analysis is chemistry, not just pattern matching.

 Were those notes helpful?